iamjohnmills/slimevolleyball/README.md

 I set out to create a version of Slime Volleyball in native javascript that was as close the original as possible, and ended up making something pretty close to that with a couple new features.

 I used object oriented principles to abstract and refactor everything from my starting point and inspiration: Jonathan Marler's version of Slime Volleyball.
 I integrated the online version using Node, Express and Socket.io.
+Currently hosted on Heroku using Continuous Integration with Github.

 ## More
 I abstracted a SlimeAI class to make it easier to integrate new opponent boss fights.
 I hope to integrate the rest of the gang over time, and create new ones like the Big Blue boss and psycho slime.